-His speech began with a reference to his visit to Hong Kong when he was a student–25 years ago.
-This note allowed the Prime Minister to relate just how much China had changed in the intervening 25 years.
+So this David Cameron Peking speech began with a reference to his visit to Hong Kong when he was a student–25 years ago.
+This note allowed the Prime Minister to relate just how much China had changed in the intervening years.
 He developed this contrast with a series of repetitions:

 “No longer can people talk about the global economy

 without including the country that has grown on average ten per cent a year for three decades.

 without the country that is now the world’s largest exporter and third largest importer